XavierDK/XDKAirMenu/README.md

     		[self addChildViewController:menuCtr];
 	}

-After that, just implement the required method delegates :
+After that, just implement the required methods delegates :

 	/**
 	 *  Method of protocol returning the tableView used by the menu